2 subfamilies, with >480 spp. in 150 genera in our area and >3700 spp. in 460 genera worldwide(1)

 Key to Nearctic genera in (2)

-They are found in a variety of terrestrial habitats, but tend to be more diverse in warmer and drier areas.
-They can be taken from a wide variety of vegetation (including trees) but are most common on woody shrubs and grasses.
+More diverse in warmer and drier areas.
+They can be taken from a wide variety of plants but are most common on shrubs & grasses.
+Malaise traps is an effective collection tool.

-Parasitoids of an extremely wide range of insects (one species is a parasitoid of ticks), but scales and mealybugs (Hemiptera) are common hosts for a large number of species.
+Parasitoids of an extremely wide range of insects (one species parasitizes ticks), but scales and mealybugs (Hemiptera) are common hosts for a large number of species.
 They can attack the egg, larval, or adult stage, as either a primary or secondary parasitoid.(4)

 Includes many important biocontrol agents.